journeyman-cc/smeagol/resources/public/content/Extensible Markup.md

 data/classes.mermaid
 ```

+## Photoswipe galleries

+Not so much a formatter, this is an extension to allow you to embed image galleries in your markdown.
+To specify a gallery, use three backticks followed by `pswp`, followed on the following lines by a Photoswipe specification in [JSON](https://www.json.org/json-en.html)
+followed by three backticks on a line by themselves.
+There is an [[Example gallery]] so that you can see how this works.

 ## Writing your own custom formatters

 A custom formatter is simply a Clojure function which takes a string and an integer as arguments and produces a string as output.
 The string is the text the user has typed into their markdown; the integer is simply a number you can use to keep track of which addition to the page this is, in order, for example, to fix up some JavaScript to render it.